maxhoffmann/yaml-markdown-to-html/README.md

 `render` gets a `data` object passed with all meta data and markdown from the current file.
 It should return a Promise that fulfills with the rendered HTML.
 An example function can be found in the `test` folder.

-`postRender` receives the paths of all rendered html files and should return a Promise that fulfills after a certain build step.
+`postRender` receives the paths and the data of all rendered html files and should return a Promise that fulfills after a certain build step.

 LICENSE
 -------